3D-Aware Instance Segmentation and Tracking in Egocentric Videos: Related Work

 Operating under the assumption that objects remain stationary, they show that a 3D reconstruction of the scene enables the fusion of unassociated 2D instances (\ie, inconsistent instance identities across views) using Hungarian matching~\cite{siddiqui2023panoptic}, contrastive learning~\cite{bhalgat2024contrastive,chen2024panoptic} or video object tracking~\cite{gaussian_grouping,cheng2023tracking}.
 Instead of instance segmentation and tracking, GARField~\cite{kim2024garfield}, OmniSeg3D~\cite{ying2024omniseg3d}, and N2F2~\cite{bhalgat2024n2f2} focus on 3D hierarchical grouping, a problem which also requires resolving ambiguities that arise when fusing conflicting multi-view masks (such as those obtained by the Segment Anything Model~\cite{kirillov2023segment}).

 Exploiting 3D information in egocentric videos has been less explored due to the challenges of reconstructing dynamic objects.
 Following~\cite{bhalgat2024contrastive}, EgoLifter~\cite{gu2024egolifter} uses contrastive learning to lift 2D segmentations to 3D, while also using a transient prediction network to handle dynamic objects.
-Plizzari~\etal~\cite{plizzari2023} focus specifically on 3D tracking of dynamic objects, rather than segmenting or reconstructing them.
+Plizzari~\etal~\cite{plizzari2023} focus specifically on 3D tracking of {\em dynamic} objects, rather than segmenting or reconstructing them.
 They form 3D centroid tracks by lifting 2D centroids to 3D and matching observations based on 3D distance and visual similarity.

-We build on this by integrating scene geometry and per-frame depth estimates to refine the associations of instance segmentations.
-We incorporate instance and category information from a base VOS model into our cost formulation, creating a more robust 3D-aware object tracking system that achieves long-term consistent object segmentations in egocentric videos.
+We follow~\cite{plizzari2023}, in that we lift objects to 3D using estimated depth, and initialise, match and update tracks based on 3D location and DINOv2~\cite{oquab2023dinov2} feature similarity.
+However, we also incorporate instance and category information from a base VOS model into our cost formulation, creating a more robust 3D-aware object tracking system that excels in refining imperfect or noisy input 2D object tracks, achieving superior long-term object consistency as compared to existing 2D tracking methods.